podinate/podinate/docs/docs/getting-started/overview.md

 - **Pods** run your container images anywhere
 - **Registry** an image registry to store your container images.
 - **Volumes** simple volumes to attach to your pods
-- **Buckets** object storage powered by Minio
 - **Services** Podinate provides easy ingress management

 ## Package Management
-Podinate provides a powerful package manager backed by OpenTofu / Terraform.
+Podinate provides a powerful package manager powered by PCL.
 Adding your package to Podinate is as easy as pushing it to our Git repo.
 Learn more about (package management)[packages/packages-overview.md].